actions-workshop/deployment-environment/README.md

 This repository contains preparation material for the deployment stept of the [GitHub Actions Workshop](https://github.com/actions-workshop/actions-workshop).

-It's for trainers of this workshop to allow participants to deploy to any kind of infrastructure (like Azure) without having them create or bring their own accounts.
+It's for trainers of this workshop to allow participants to deploy to any kind of infrastructure (currently only Azure) without having them create or bring their own accounts.

+> **Note:**
+> The cost for those deployments should most likely be a few cents and thus neglectable - see [Azure Costs](#azure-costs) for more details.

 ## 1. Simple Azure Web-App with Secret Authentication